Integrated User Firewall Overview

 Role of LDAP in Integrated User Firewall

-In order to get the user and group information necessary to implement the Integrated User Firewall feature, the SRX Series device uses the Lightweight Directory Access Protocol (LDAP).
-The SRX Series acts as an LDAP client communicating with an LDAP server.
+In order to get the user and group information necessary to implement the Integrated User Firewall feature, the SRX Series evice uses the Lightweight Directory Access Protocol (LDAP).
+The device acts as an LDAP client communicating with an LDAP server.
 In a common implementation scenario of the integrated user firewall feature, the domain controller acts as the LDAP server.
-The LDAP module in the SRX Series, by default, queries the Active Directory in the domain controller.
+The LDAP module in the device, by default, queries the Active Directory in the domain controller.

-The SRX Series downloads user and group lists from the LDAP server.
+The device downloads user and group lists from the LDAP server.
 The device also queries the LDAP server for user and group updates.
-The SRX Series downloads a first-level, user-to-group mapping relationship and then calculates a full user-to-group mapping.
+The device downloads a first-level, user-to-group mapping relationship and then calculates a full user-to-group mapping.